alitkbbl/Hybrid-EEG-Classifier-WPD-CSP/README.md

   <sub><b>WPD Energy Features.</b> Mean wavelet-packet energy at the sensorimotor ROI (C3, C1, Cz, C2, C4) by sub-band and class — visible separation confirms these hand-crafted features carry discriminative signal.</sub>
 </p>

+> 💡 Note: These results were obtained exclusively on the BCI Competition IV-2a A01T recording and may not generalize to other subjects, sessions, or datasets.

 ---

 ## 🚀 Installation & Usage